kristerhedfors/touchfs/README.md

    - If no custom prompt/model files are found, defaults to .touchfs/prompt.default and .touchfs/model.default

 6. **ReadmeGenerator**
-   - Dynamic README in .touchfs
+   - Dynamic readme in .touchfs
    - Shows filesystem structure
    - Includes generation status